The Psychology of Success: How Mindset Can Change Your Life

 The concept of instant realization represents a very intriguing and, to say the least, unconventional approach to achieving goals.

 The essence of this theory is that positive thinking can materialize the desired result.
-In other words, if you want to become successful, you shouldn't focus solely on striving for success through numerous small steps; instead, you should consider yourself successful here and now.
+In other words, if you want to become successful, you shouldn't focus solely on striving for success through numerous small steps, instead, you should consider yourself successful here and now.
 It's akin to playing a role in a theatrical performance: to convince the audience with your acting, you must fully embody your character.

 This idea might sound like a magical spell from the world of Harry Potter or yet another marketing gimmick to sell self-help books.
 However, it has a rational foundation: when a person is convinced of their success and acts from that state of mind, their behavior and decisions begin to reflect that confidence.
 Your thoughts become your mindset, and your mindset becomes your actions.